SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 #### Reviewing, Assigning Reviewers

-The most common next step is to assign reviewers to this research.
-However, for a person to be available as reviewer, they first have to:
+The next step is to assign reviewers to the exposition.
+For a person to be available as reviewer, they have to:

 1. have an RC account
 2. added to the reviewer pool of the portal.

 You can do so both in one go, by using "create reviewer" button on the portal ["users" list](https://www.researchcatalogue.net/admin/user/list).
 This will also work for users that have already an account in the RC.
 The reviewer role does not require a full RC account, a basic account suffices.

 For the second requirement, the user has to be added to the reviewer pool of the portal.
 This can be done by going to the __Portal__ page of the __[admin section](https://www.researchcatalogue.net/admin)__ and then choosing edit.
 Under the ROLES tab, RC users can be added as reviewers for that particular portal.